ChinaKnowledge.de -

 西戎 Western Barbarians

-哈密 Hami Hami (today in Xinjiang)
+哈密 Hami Hami (in today's Xinjiang)

 畏兀兒 Weiwu'er various Uyghurs